behnam/cgkit/doc/source/odedynamics.rst

    Add an external torque to the current torque vector. *torque* is a vector containing the torque to apply. *reltorque* determines if the torque vector is given in object space or world space (default).

+   The torque is active only one simulation step.
+For constant torque, you have to specify it at every ``STEP_FRAME`` event.

 .. % setInitialPos